ubcgif/em1dtm/content/theory.rst

 Algorithm 4: L-curve criterion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As for the :ref:`GCV-based method <theory_inversion_gcv>`, the L-curve method provides a means of estimating an appropriate value of the trade-off parameter if only :math:`\hat{s}_i, \, i=1,...,N` are known and not :math:`s_0`.
 For a linear inverse problem, if the data misfit :math:`\phi_d` is plotted against the model norm :math:`\phi_m` for all reasonable values of the trade-off parameter :math:`\beta`, the resulting curve tends to have a characteristic "L"-shape, especially when plotted on logarithmic axes (see, for example, :cite:`Hansen1998`).
 The corner of this L-curve corresponds to roughly equal emphasis on the misfit and model norm during the inversion.
 Moving along the L-curve away from the corner is associated with a progressively smaller decrease in the misfit for large increases in the model norm, or a progressively smaller decrease in the model norm for large increases in the misfit.
 The value of :math:`\beta` at the point of maximum curvature on the L-curve is therefore the most appropriate, according to this criterion.

-For a nonlinear problem, the L-curve criterion can be applied to the linearized inverse problem at each iteration (Li & Oldenburg, 1999; Farquharson & Oldenburg, 2000).
-In this situation, the L-curve is defined using the linearized misfit, which uses the approximation given in eq. :eq:`DataPerturb` for the forward-modelled data.
+For a nonlinear problem, the L-curve criterion can be applied to the linearized inverse problem at each iteration (Li & Oldenburg, 1999;
+Farquharson & Oldenburg, 2000).
+In this situation, the L-curve is defined using the linearized misfit, which uses the approximation given in eq.
+:eq:`DataPerturb` for the forward-modelled data.
 The curvature of the L-curve is computed using the formula (Hansen, 1998):

 .. math::
     C(\beta) = \frac{\zeta^\prime \eta^{\prime \prime } - \zeta^{\prime\prime} \eta^\prime}{\big ( (\zeta^\prime)^2 + (\eta^\prime)^2 \big )^{3/2}}
-    :name: zetaeq
+    :label: zetaeq

-where :math:`\zeta = \textrm{log} \, \phi_d^{lin}` and :math:`\eta = \textrm{log}\, \phi_m`.
+where :math:`\zeta = \textrm{log} \, \phi_d^{lin}` and :math:`\eta =
+\textrm{log}\, \phi_m`.
 The prime denotes differentiation with respect to log :math:`\beta`.
-As for both
+As for both Algorithms :ref:`2 <theory_inversion_disc>` &
-Algorithms :ref:`2 <theory_inversion_disc>` & :ref:`3 <theory_inversion_gcv>`, a restriction is imposed on how quickly the trade-off parameter can be decreased from one iteration to the next.
-The actual value of :math:`\beta` chosen for use at the
-:math:`n^{th}` th iteration is given by eq. :eq:`betachoice`, where :math:`\beta^*` now corresponds to the value of :math:`\beta` at the point of maximum curvature on the L-curve.
+:ref:`3 <theory_inversion_gcv>`, a restriction is imposed on how quickly the trade-off parameter can be decreased from one iteration to the next.
+The actual value of :math:`\beta` chosen for use at the :math:`n^{th}` th iteration is given by eq. :eq:`betachoice`, where :math:`\beta^*` now corresponds to the value of :math:`\beta` at the point of maximum curvature on the L-curve.

 Experience has shown that the L-curve for the inverse problem considered here does not always have a sharp, distinct corner.
 The associated slow variation of the curvature with :math:`\beta` can make the numerical differentiation required to evaluate eq. :eq:`zetaeq` prone to numerical noise.
 The line search along the L-curve used in program EM1DTM to find the point of maximum curvature is therefore designed to be robust (rather than efficient).
 The L-curve is sampled at equally-spaced values of :math:`\textrm{log} \, \beta`, and long differences are used in the evaluation of eq. :eq:`zetaeq` to introduce some smoothing.
 A parabola is fit through the point from the equally-spaced sampling with the maximum value of curvature and its two nearest neighbours.
 The value of :math:`\beta` at the maximum of this parabola is taken as :math:`\beta^*`.
 In addition, it is sometimes found that, for the range of values of :math:`\beta` that are tried, the maximum value of the curvature of the L-curve on logarithmic axes is negative.
 In this case, the curvature of the L-curve on linear axes is investigated to find a maximum.
 As for Algorithms 1 & 2, the least-squares solution to eq. :eq:`SystemdmLSQ` is used, and is computed using subroutine LSQR of Paige & Saunders (:cite:`Paige1982`).

 .. _theory_alphas: